Foundation Vinyl Newsletter

 14th June Marcel Wave, The Pheromoans, Lash (Moth Club)

-17th June Gel plus support (The Garage / UK Tour)
+17th June Gel, Split Chain plus more (The Garage / UK Tour)

 21st June Bad Breeding, Gimic, Scab (Moth Club)